- 90% from 50 reviews

 - +48 (12) 4249600

 - Rynek Glowny 16

-With a tradition going all the way back to 1364, it's hardly surprising to find that Wierzynek Restaurant has become something of a landmark in its own right within the Old Town.
-Its location on the corner of the Rynek and Grodzka Street places it right in the heart of Cracow's most important district, and makes it a favourite for visitors who want to watch the world go by from their tables overlooking the Market Square.
-Thanks to its exquisite traditional Polish cuisine, perfectly trained staff, elegance and timeless charm, Wierzynek was considered the best restaurant in Krakow by the prestigious Michelin Red Guide 2008.
+With a tradition going all the way back to 1364, it's hardly surprising that Wierzynek Restaurant has become something of an Old Town's landmark in its own.
+Thanks to its exquisite traditional Polish cuisine, perfectly trained staff, elegance and timeless charm, Wierzynek was appreciated as the best restaurant in Krakow by the prestigious Michelin Red Guide 2008.
 The restaurant was also mentioned in the American bestseller "1000 Places to See Before You Die" as a place that is definitely worth a visit.
-Just look at their list of previous diners: The King of Spain Juan Carlos, the Emperor of Japan Akihito, the President of Ukraine Viktor Yushchenko, the Polish President and Nobel Peace Prize Winner Lech Wałęsa, Directors Steven Spielberg and Peter Greenaway, actress Sophie Marceau, actor Robert De Niro, model Kate Moss, singer Urszula Dudziak and many others.
+Just look at their list of previous diners: The King of Spain Juan Carlos, the Emperor of Japan Akihito, the President of Ukraine Viktor Yushchenko, the Polish President and Nobel Peace Prize Winner Lech Wałęsa, Directors Steven Spielberg and Peter Greenaway, actress Sophie Marceau, actor Robert De Niro, model Kate Moss, and many others.

 Feel like sharing?

 This is our first visit in Krakow, and Wierzynek was a great surprice for me and my wife.
 Restaurant was delicate and beautiful, delicious food and nice service.
 We will absolutely recomend this restaurant.